Grand-Canonical Typicality: Introduction

-Another aspect in the discussion of the grand-canonical ensemble arises from the fact that, already classically, there are two distinct situations in which it arises: (i)~for chemical reactions such as \be A + B \leftrightharpoons C + \delta E \ee (``chemical equilibrium''), and (ii)~when particles can enter and leave a system (defined by a region in space, ``spatial equilibrium'').
-Many textbooks (e.g., \cite{Tol_38,LL_80, Bloch, Schw_06}) focus on spatial equilibrium when discussing the grand-canonical ensemble and omit proper reasoning for chemical equilibrium, or focus on thermodynamic potentials when discussing chemical reactions and omit proper justification from the physical laws.
-Here, we provide this connection also for chemical equilibrium; we suggest that the latter is best understood by considering conserved macroscopic observables (such as $\hat{N}_A-\hat{N}_B$ and $\hat{N}_C+\hat{N}_A$ for the chemical reaction mentioned above) and the more abstract perspective of the so-called ``generalized Gibbs ensemble'' \cite[(4.6)]{Bal06}, \cite{RDYO_07, Rigol2, Rigol3, Mori_18} \be \hat{\rho}_\gG = Z^{-1}_\gG \; \exp\left(\sum_{k=1}^K \lambda_k \hat{Q}_k\right) \,, \ee which we also discuss as it plays, in fact, a key role.
+Another aspect in the discussion of the grand-canonical ensemble arises from the fact that it refers to a variable particle number and, already classically, there are two distinct situations in which that comes up: (i)~for chemical reactions such as \be A + B \leftrightharpoons C + \delta E \ee (``chemical equilibrium''), and (ii)~when particles can enter and leave a system (defined by a region in space).
+To illustrate the latter case, thermal equilibrium in the absence of external fields then leads to equal particle densities in the region and its complement; in order to have a name for it, we will call it ``spatial equilibrium'' in contrast to ``chemical equilibrium.''
+Many textbooks (e.g., \cite{Tol_38,LL_80, Bloch, Schw_06}) focus on spatial equilibrium when discussing the grand-canonical ensemble and omit proper reasoning for chemical equilibrium, or focus on thermodynamic potentials when discussing chemical reactions and omit proper justification from the microscopic physical laws.
+Here, we provide this connection also for chemical equilibrium, which, to the best of our knowledge, is novel.
+We suggest that chemical equilibrium is best understood by considering conserved macroscopic observables (such as $\hat{N}_A-\hat{N}_B$ and $\hat{N}_C+\hat{N}_A$ for the chemical reaction mentioned above) and the more abstract perspective of the so-called ``generalized Gibbs ensemble'' \cite[(4.6)]{Bal06}, \cite{RDYO_07, Rigol2, Rigol3, Mori_18} \be \hat{\rho}_\gG = Z^{-1}_\gG \; \exp\left(\sum_{k=1}^K \lambda_k \hat{Q}_k\right) \,, \ee which we also discuss as it plays, in fact, a key role.
 It represents the thermal equilibrium ensemble for which $\hat{Q}_1,\ldots, \hat{Q}_K$ (and only those) are conserved macroscopic observables,\footnote{The expression ``macroscopic observable'' is often intended to include the assumption that the eigenvalues of $\hat{Q}_k$ are separated by the resolution of macroscopic measurements; this is not intended here.} assuming they commute with each other.
 (One of them usually is the Hamiltonian $\hat{H}$.
-Previous considerations in this direction can be found in \cite[Sec.~I.4]{LL_80}.)
+Preliminary considerations in this direction can be found in \cite[Sec.~I.4]{LL_80}.)
 Note that, as a consequence, there is a $K$-parameter family of thermal equilibrium states with parameters $\lambda_1,\ldots,\lambda_K$ (which includes the canonical case with $K=1$, $\hat{Q}_1=\hat{H}$, and $\lambda_1=-\beta$).
 The \emph{generalized micro-canonical} subspace $\Hilbert_\gmc$ for this situation is the one where the eigenvalues of each $\hat{Q}_k$ are restricted to an interval $[Q_k-\Delta Q_k, Q_k]$ that is short on the macroscopic scale but still has a high-dimensional spectral subspace $\mathds{1}_{[Q_k-\Delta Q_k,Q_k]}(\hat{Q}_k)\Hilbert$,